TALK TO SALES

 • Vision expenses

-A standard HRA will make an employee ineligible for an HSA because it would provide coverage for all qualified expenses, including copays for prescriptions, which aren't exempt.
+A standard HRA will make an employee ineligible for an HSA because it would cover all qualified expenses, including copays for prescriptions, which aren't exempt.

-If you plan to offer an HRA through a provider and want to offer an HSA, it's crucial you make sure they give you the ability to limit expenses to just these categories so you can ensure compliance with federal regulations.
+Suppose you plan to offer an HRA through a benefits provider and want to offer an HSA as well.
+In that case, you must make sure they give you the ability to limit expenses to just these categories so you can ensure compliance with federal regulations.

 Health stipends